How to Dog Proof Your Home

-Before welcoming a new pet into the home, a responsible owner should make sure that it is a safe place for him to live.
+Before welcoming a new dog into the home, a responsible owner should make sure that it is a safe place for him to live.

-New pets are inquisitive by nature and will want to investigate everything in the home, including potentially dangerous items.
+New dogs are inquisitive by nature and will want to investigate everything in the home, including potentially dangerous items.